v6/super-duper-vault-train/demonstrations/database/postgres/README.md

     VM, run `vagrant status NAME`.
     ~/proj/pubvault/duper/demonstrations/database |  (postgres-demo) 👾

-Then pick one of the Vault instances, and `vagrant ssh` to it, e.g. `vagrant ssh instance7`:
+Then pick one of the Vault instances, and `vagrant ssh` to it, e.g. `vagrant ssh instance7` or `vagrant ssh instance5`:

-    ~/proj/pubvault/duper/demonstrations/database |  (postgres-demo) 👾 vagrant ssh instance7
+    (postgres-demo) 👾 vagrant ssh instance7
     Last login: Fri Nov  2 01:01:35 2018 from 10.0.2.2
+    [vagrant@instance7 vagrant]$

+After you've logged in, check that Vault is pre-installed:

-    [vagrant@instance7 ~]$
+    [vagrant@instance7 vagrant]$ vault --version
+    Vault v0.11.1 ('8575f8fedcf8f5a6eb2b4701cb527b99574b5286')

-We can use the guide at the following link:
+Now that you are logged in to a VM with `vault` pre-installed, you may use the guide at the following link:

 https://learn.hashicorp.com/vault/secrets-management/sm-dynamic-secrets

+I recommend taking 5 minutes just to read through some of it, in case you need to refer to it later.

+But I have modified the guide a bit, to hopefully make it a bit easier.

+For example, in my version of the guide, you don't have to set up TLS.

+To begin, while logged in to the Vagrant VM, navigate to the `/vagrant` directory, and run `ls` to see its contents, with `cd /vagrant; ls`.

+You should see output like the following:

+    [vagrant@instance7 vagrant]$ cd /vagrant; ls
+    account.sh          consul_1.3.0_darwin_amd64.zip      consulsystemd.sh  init.sh                                LICENSE        prereqs.sh                  provision_vault  README.md         vaultquiz.md
+    configureconsul.sh  demonstrations    PRODUCTION_INSTALLATION.md  proxy            Vagrantfile       vaultsystemd.sh
+    configurevault.sh   consuldownload.sh                  playbooks      provision_consul            quickunseal.sh   vaultdownload.sh
+    [vagrant@instance7 vagrant]$

+Now change directories to the location of the postgres demo:

+    [vagrant@bdload2 vagrant]$ cd demonstrations/database/postgres; ls
+    apps-policy.hcl  postgres.json  README.md  readonly.json  readonly.sql  vault_db_engine_admin.hcl
+    [vagrant@bdload2 postgres]$

+The README.md file is the same one you're reading right now.
+The two `.json` files are payloads for API calls we'll make to Vault later on.
+The `readonly.sql` file is just for reference, to show the SQL we'll use for generating new DB accounts.

+You should also see two files that are Vault Policies, because they both end with the `.hcl` extension.

+We'll add these two Vault Policies to Vault, using these files.

-[Add this policy](https://www.vaultproject.io/docs/concepts/policies.html#creating-policies), make a token from it, and use that token to log in:
+[Add this `vault_db_engine_admin` policy](https://www.vaultproject.io/docs/concepts/policies.html#creating-policies), make a token from it, and use that token to log in:

-vault_db_engine_admin.hcl
+    vault policy write vault_db_engine_admin vault_db_engine_admin.hcl

+Now create a token with that policy:

     vault token create -policy=vault_db_engine_admin
     Key                  Value